 We need fences in our yards, but we need fences in our relationships as well.

 Fences in our relationships are called boundaries and boundaries are one of the most difficult areas for many people to deal with.
-Why?
+Why is it so difficult to create appropriate boundaries in our relationships?

 A typical guilt message you may have heard is, “I have taken care of you for all these years and you can’t do this one little thing for me?” or,”You just don’t love me or you would do this!”
 Sometimes people have repeated guilt messages for so long, that they don’t even have to say the words for us to feel guilty!